magnumjs/mag.js/README.md

    - context.onunload - will be attached to the current modules onunloaders and called if any lifecycle event triggers e.preventDefault()

-* index is 0 based on xpath of matcher
+* index is 0 based on xpath of the matcher

 #### Mag.JS AddOns!
 Tiny sub library of reusable simple tools